Omen vs FadeMatchups

 The Controller (Omen) vs Initiator (Fade) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Omen's Controller abilities serve different purposes than Fade's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

-Omen has favorable matchups against 12 agents and unfavorable matchups against 10 agents in Valorant.
-Omen's strongest matchup is against Vyse with a 75.0% win rate.
-The most challenging matchup is Astra at 9.1% win rate.
+Omen has favorable matchups against 7 agents and unfavorable matchups against 19 agents in Valorant.
+Omen's strongest matchup is against Gekko with a 66.7% win rate.
+The most challenging matchup is Brimstone at 0.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |